ETSTribology/ServerIPC/README.md

 - **Finite Element Method (FEM)**: Simulates elastic deformations using tetrahedral meshes.
 - **Incremental Potential Contact (IPC)**: Handles collision detection and response.
 - **Redis Integration**: Allows controlling the simulation (start, pause, stop, etc.) and streaming simulation data.
+- **Minio Integration**: Allow to storage the screenshots and the meshes in a buckets
 - **Modular Design**: Organized into multiple modules for scalability and maintainability.

 ## Installation